Douckies/Currencies/README.md

     * Application functionnal with empty DB

 # Next targets
 Operations : <br /> <br />
   - Unitary test to validate the form <br />
+  - Hosting on a website server so it is accessible from the internet